richardsmythe/ReactiveDAG/README.md

 - **Dynamic and Real-Time Updates**: Supports real-time data processing, ensuring that dependent nodes are recalculated whenever inputs change, maintaining system consistency.

-- **Event-Driven Triggers**: Allows external events such as file uploads, HTTP requests, or database updates to trigger the execution of tasks, making the engine flexible and reactive to changes outside the graph.

 - **Scheduled Execution**: Supports scheduled task execution at defined intervals, ideal for time-based workflows like monitoring, reporting, and ETL (Extract, Transform, Load) processes.

 - **Reactive Computation**: Acts like a reactive data pipeline where updates in the system propagate through all affected tasks and nodes.